-Protocol • Trustees will always work through the Superintendent and President when asking questions or requesting additional information on board meeting agenda items or from District Staff. • The Superintendent will ensure timely responses to requests, during work days, and will provide the information or direct trustees to the correct source.
-As appropriate, the superintendent will distribute answers to all trustees. • Board members will self-monitor to ensure one person's request for information does not divert an inappropriate amount of time from staff efforts to achieve district goals.
+- Trustees will always work through the Superintendent and President when asking questions or requesting additional information on board meeting agenda items or from District Staff. - The Superintendent will ensure timely responses to requests, during work days, and will provide the information or direct trustees to the correct source.
+As appropriate, the Superintendent will distribute answers to all trustees. - Board members will self-monitor to ensure one person's request for information does not divert an inappropriate amount of time from staff efforts to achieve district goals.
 Requests requiring inordinate amounts of time will be brought to the board to decide whether to support the request.

-Торіс Agenda questions answered before a meeting Rationale • Board members agree that it is important to have staff time and effort dedicated to moving the district in the direction set by the full board, therefore an individual board member wishing to request information from staff will be mindful of the impact that request has on staff workload.
+Topic Agenda questions answered before a meeting Rationale Board members agree that it is important to have staff time and effort dedicated to moving the district in the direction set by the full board, therefore an individual board member wishing to request information from staff will be mindful of the impact that request has on staff workload.
 Protocol When there is a question about an agenda item or a general question, Trustees will first contact the Superintendent or Board President at least one to two days before the board meeting.
 The Superintendent will communicate concerns about staff workload, should these concerns arise.
 Agenda setting meeting will include the Superintendent, Board President, and one or two other board members.

-Торіс Board Meeting Management Rationale The board meeting is a meeting to conduct board business in public.
+Topic Board Meeting Management Rationale The board meeting is a meeting to conduct board business in public.
 Well-run, efficient meetings model leadership, promote trust and confidence and provide opportunities to demonstrate strategically how the Governance Team is working to move the district forward and planning for the future.
 The board wants the public to understand that they grapple with issues with professionalism and respect, and work hard to maintain the focus on our priorities.
 Trustees want to ensure that multiple voices of the community are heard, that the process for community input is clearly defined.
 The board has established a clearly defined structure to manage the discussion and to support equal participation by all trustees.
+Board resolutions often refer to current situations requiring a written commitment or approval from the board.
+Circumstances that led the Board to approve said resolutions may change over time.
+Likewise, the Board must remain vigilant in support of resolutions it has approved.
 Protocol The board president will remind the public, as needed, that the purpose of the meeting is to conduct the District business in public.
 As needed, the president will outline the guidelines for public input and highlight that these guidelines are listed on the board meeting agenda.

-The board president acts as facilitator to focus the dialogue and manage the input.
-Members of the public will address the board from a podium.
+- The board president acts as facilitator to focus the dialogue and manage the input. - Members of the public will address the board from a podium.
 Each topic has a 20-minute time limit.
 Three minutes are allotted per person or one person may represent a group for up to 20 minutes.
-The board president may ask for a timekeeper to assist in managing the public input.

-• The board president has discretion to add time to the discussion, if the majority of the board agrees to additional time.
-The board president may ask that the public limit their comments to new information to ensure that all speakers who wish to speak have an opportunity to do • so.
-The board president will sit in the center of the board table.
-The table is set up to ensure all board members can see one another during the board deliberation.
-Members of the public who wish to address the board will complete a speaker's card.
-N Ianaging Action items Step 1 - Background Information/recommendation Step 2 - Public Comment (unless it was given prior to the discussion item).
-Step 3 - Board Discussion and Vote
+The board president may ask for a timekeeper to assist in managing the public input. - The board president has discretion to add time to the discussion, if the majority of the board agrees to additional time. - The board president may ask that the public limit their comments to new information to ensure that all speakers who wish to speak have an opportunity to do so. - The board president will sit in the center of the board table.
+The table is set up to ensure all board members can see one another during the board deliberation. - Members of the public who wish to address the board will complete a speaker's card.

+Managing Action items